newrelic/nr-ngo-validation-serverless/README.md

 ## Getting Started

+Before installation set environmental variables in `.env` file.
+This file contains the REGION and STAGE variables.
+If those variable will be empty the default values will be provided:

+- STAGE=staging
+- REGION=eu-west-1

 If you have serverless framework installed, type `npm install` and `sls offline` in your terminal in the project folder.

 ## Usage